bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^17^ He came down with them and stood on a level place, with a crowd of his disciples and a great number of the people from all Judea and Jerusalem and the sea coast of Tyre and Sidon, who came to hear him and to be healed of their diseases, ^18^ as well as those who were troubled by unclean spirits; and they were being healed. ^19^ All the multitude sought to touch him, for power came out of him and healed them all.

 ^20^ He lifted up his eyes to his disciples, and said: “Blessed are you who are poor, for God’s Kingdom is yours. ^21^ Blessed are you who hunger now, for you will be filled.
 Blessed are you who weep now, for you will laugh. ^22^ Blessed are you when men hate you, and when they exclude and mock you, and throw out your name as evil, for the Son of Man’s sake. ^23^ Rejoice in that day and leap for joy, for behold, your reward is great in heaven, for their fathers did the same thing to the prophets. ^24^ “But woe to you who are rich!
 For you have received your consolation. ^25^ Woe to you, you who are full now, for you will be hungry.
-Woe to you who laugh now, for you will mourn and weep. ^26^ Woe,^^ when+ 6:26 TR adds “all” men speak well of you, for their fathers did the same thing to the false prophets.
+Woe to you who laugh now, for you will mourn and weep. ^26^ Woe,^a^ when^b^ men speak well of you, for their fathers did the same thing to the false prophets.
-^[6:26 TR adds “to you”]
+^a^[**6:26** TR adds “to you”] ^b^[**6:26** TR adds “all” ]

 ^27^ “But I tell you who hear: love your enemies, do good to those who hate you, ^28^ bless those who curse you, and pray for those who mistreat you. ^29^ To him who strikes you on the cheek, offer also the other; and from him who takes away your cloak, don’t withhold your coat also. ^30^ Give to everyone who asks you, and don’t ask him who takes away your goods to give them back again.